 The one above actually does make sense, after thinking about it for a little while.

 When we were in France earlier this year, we had another incident, this time at a restaurant.
-We had just arrived in Paris and had heading out for dinner.
+We had just arrived in Paris and we’re headed out for dinner.
 When we arrived at the restaurant, my husband realized that we had left our euros in the hotel room.
 He meant to ask the waiter;

 “Prenez-vous les cartes de crédit?”